freelawproject/reporters-db/README.rst

    last opinions in a reporter series have the same dates as the database.

-7. Some reporters have atypical formatting ``cite_format`` uses standard python formatting to indicate when a citation follows a unique style.
-This appears most common in tax law.

 A complete data point has fields like so: